 - How mindful eating cuts junk food cravings

-Freedom from junk food cravings just got easier
+Understanding junk food cravings

-But that is just a small part of the picture.
 Focusing on just the emotions is like looking at the picture frame instead of the actual content of the frame.

 With a few simple tweaks, you can make peace with your food for once and for all and lose whatever weight you need to lose.